Ragwort is a reasonably common weed seen on many lawns across Devon.

 It is also called stinking willie, ragweed or ragged weed.
 The latter probably came about due to its rather untidy appearance.

 It is a native plant to all of Europe and Asia, and has been introduced to the Americas, Africa and Australia and New Zealand, where it has been classified as an invasive noxious weed.

-In the North West of England, I see it on a wide variety of lawns and uncultivated ground, but it is rarely a problem and usually it is seen as just one or two immature plants that have made their way onto the lawn.
+In Devon, I see it on a wide variety of lawns and uncultivated ground, but it is rarely a problem and usually it is seen as just one or two immature plants that have made their way onto the lawn.

 How do I identify ragwort?